• Skip to primary navigation

 If you wish to give Asian food a try- do try out the classic Kung Pao chicken recipe.

-Here is a compilation of 7 best side dishes you can serve alongside your Kung Pao Chicken.
+Here is a compilation of 7 best side dishes you can serve alongside your Kung Pao Chicken - or compare with beer can chicken side ideas that fill similar roles.

 1 - Shanghai Noodles